TomDotCom4/bravebrowserdeclutterer/README.md

 2. Hit F10 to run it.
 3. Ensure that your display is set to 1080p and scaled to 100% and that your Windows taskbar is pinned at the bottom of the screen while your Brave Browser is fullscreened before starting the script.

+You can also use the .exe file to run it and not need AutoHotKey installed.

 WHAT WILL IT DO

 - Change your search engine from DuckDuckGo to StartPage